microsoft/fluentui/packages/react-avatar/SPEC.md

 ### Slots

-- `as` - The root element of the Avatar.
+- `root` - The root element of the Avatar.
 - `image` - The Avatar's image, if available.
 - `label` - The text shown when there's no image.
 Defaults to the initials derived from `name` using `getInitials`.
 - `icon` - Icon displayed when there's no image or intials available.